 It is our equal understanding of your desired lifestyle and your disorder that we believe will provide the optimum positive results.
-Visit our Neurologist in Stony Brook to see how we can help you.

-In today’s world there are many pressures put on physicians to see high volumes of patients.
+In today’s world, there are many pressures put on physicians to see high volumes of patients.
 We take the patient/doctor relationship back to earlier times when emphasizing the importance of preserving an appropriate amount of time for history taking and a detailed physical exam yielded the most accurate diagnosis.
 This leads to fewer trips to our office and less testing.
 We continue this extra time and care on each future visit.

 Our new, home-like office reflects our caring philosophy as well.
 It is a place you feel relaxed, appointments are easily made – and timely kept, and a staff that always treats you with a warm and friendly attitude.

 Dr. Bruno is board certified in Neurology and Sleep Disorders.
 He completed his Neurology training at George Washington University in Washington, DC in 2003.
 He then went on to complete a fellowship in both Neurophysiology (Epilepsy/Neuromuscular Disorders) and Sleep Disorders at SUNY Stony Brook in 2004 and 2005 respectively.
-He is currently in solo practice and is Clinical Associate Professor of Neurology at SUNY Stony Brook.
-Dr. Bruno is also Associate Clinical Director of The Comprehensive Epilepsy Center of Long Island and offers clinical evaluations at the Sleep Disorders Center, both located at St. Charles Hospital in Port Jefferson, NY.
+He is currently in solo practice and is a Clinical Associate Professor of Neurology at SUNY Stony Brook.
+Dr. Bruno is also an Associate Clinical Director of The Comprehensive Epilepsy Center of Long Island and offers clinical evaluations at the Sleep Disorders Center, both located at St. Charles Hospital in Port Jefferson, NY.

 Highly regarded by his patients, Dr. Bruno was rated at the highest level of satisfaction in a recent independent survey.
 He has won several merits of distinction, including several Patient’s Choice Awards, Americas Top Doctor Award and Most Compassionate Doctor Recognition.
 He was also the recipient of the Extraordinary People in Care Award by the Epilepsy Foundation of Long Island.